MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 1. If you added an enriched entity, select **Use enriched entities**.
 For more information, see [Enrichment for data sources](data-sources-enrichment.md).

-1. To manage rules, choose any of the following:
+1. To manage rules, choose any of the following options:
    - **Create a new rule**: Select **Add rule** under the appropriate entity.
 For more information, see [Define rules for match pairs](match-entities.md#define-rules-for-match-pairs).
    - **Change the order of your rules** if you defined multiple rules: Drag and drop the rules into the order you want.
 For more information, see [Specify the match order](match-entities.md#specify-the-match-order).
    - **Change rule conditions**: Select the rule and then **Edit**.
 Change fields, add or remove conditions, or add or remove exceptions.